 There were no new wildfires yesterday.

 SWF114 located 39 kilometres southwest of Sandy Lake is being held and is 85 hectares in size.
-A fireguard has been built around the wildfire and firefighters are working to extinguished it.
+Heavy equipment has completed building fire guard and firefighters extinguished areas of smouldering ground fire.

 To view the wildfires on a map click here.

-Smoke from wildfires in Saskatchewan and British Columbia has drifted into the Slave Lake Forest Area.
+Smoke from wildfires in British Columbia has drifted into the Slave Lake Forest Area.

 Visit www.firesmoke.ca to view the most current smoke forecast.